diliscia/stm_accessibilty_review/README.md

 ## Data exploration and tools
 - For this analysis it was used public data was accesible on the [STM.com website](http://www.stm.info/en/about/developers).
 - The data was downloaded on February 2021 and according to the `calendar` table contains data related to the trips from October 26th 2020 to March 21st, 2021
-- The analysis was done using SQL and Python.
+- The analysis was done using SQL.

 ## Data ask
 With the main purpose to use data analysis on public transit accessibility, the objetive is to provide more details about the real accesibility to the Bus and Metro in Montreal, using as proposed metrics: the access to Metro the stations and posibility to use the bus service offered by the STM.